 - Agree the terms - two weeks

-- Legals - four to eight weeks
+- ‘Legals’ - eight to twelve weeks

 If your lease is up, you don’t have to move.
 You could always try to negotiate better terms for either the space you occupy or a larger or smaller space within the same premises owned by your landlord, depending on your requirements.

 Most leases these days are not, so how you approach your landlord requires smart planning.